-- Wiltshire College & University Centre may at any time & without prior notice:- - Audit your computer to ensure compliance with policy - o Require the return of your computer & any associated equipment
+- Data saved to local (C: drive) will not be backed up, & will be lost if your computer breaks, gets stolen or is replaced. - Wiltshire College & University Centre may at any time & without prior notice: - - Audit your computer to ensure compliance with policy - o Require the return of your computer & any associated equipment

-- Lock or log out of your workstation when you are away from it. - Save data to Office 365 / Teams. - Ensure that files received from anywhere outside the organisation are malwarechecked before you open them.
-This process is automatic on college machines.
-This includes files on removable media.
-If in doubt, ask the ICT Helpdesk for guidance. - If you suspect that you may have malware, stop using your computer & call the ICT Helpdesk. - Ensure that you always shutdown your computer by the approved method to save energy & ensure updates are applied. - Ensure that any personal device you connect to the college system is approved for college use before using it.
-If in doubt, ask the ICT Helpdesk for guidance.
+- Log out of your workstation when you are away from it. - Save data to Office 365, these locations feature previous versions. - Ensure that files received from anywhere outside the organisation are virus checked before you open them (automatic on college machines).
+This includes files on removable media. - If you suspect that you may have a virus, stop using your computer & call the ICT Helpdesk. - Ensure that you always shutdown your computer by the approved method to save energy & ensure updates are applied.

 - Do not allow anyone else to use your computer while you are logged in. - Never install software on your computer.
 This should only be done by ICT Services.
-Things that you should never attempt to install include but are not limited to:- - Screen savers - o Games - Video or audio codecs - o iTunes or other music download software - o Instant messaging or communication software - Do not disable or uninstall any of the software that is installed on your computer
+Things that you should never attempt to install include but are not limited to: - - Games - Video or audio codecs - o iTunes or other music download software - o Instant messaging or communication software - Utilities that claim to remove spyware or viruses - Do not disable or uninstall any of the software that is installed on your computer